ChainAgnostic/CAIPs/README.md

 If your CAIP requires images, the image files should be included in a subdirectory of the `assets` folder for that CAIP as follows: `assets/caip-N` (where **N** is to be replaced with the CAIP number).
 When linking to an image in the CAIP, use relative links such as `../assets/caip-1/image.png`.

+It is recommended that you render your PR locally to check the Jekyll syntax; to do so, run `bundle exec jekyll serve`.

 ## CAIP Status Terms

 - **Draft** - an CAIP that is undergoing rapid iteration and changes.